Quaser001/my_tb_app/README.md

-# 🩺 AI-Powered Tuberculosis Detection App
+# 🩺MEDI-FUSION: Tuberculosis Detection App

 ## 📌 Overview
 Tuberculosis (TB) remains one of the leading infectious causes of death worldwide, with India carrying nearly **27% of the global TB burden**.